Targeted radionuclide therapy for neuroendocrine tumours (NETs)

 What is targeted radionuclide therapy?

-To control the growth of NETs, the radionuclide can be combined with a substance called octreotide or MIBG.
+To control the growth of NETs, the radionuclide can be combined with a substance called octreotide.
 The NET cells absorb the drug along with the radioactive substance.
+When the treatment uses octreotide, it is sometimes called peptide receptor radionuclide therapy (PRRT) or lutetium therapy.

-Targeted radionuclide therapy only works for NETs that absorb large amounts of octreotide or MIBG.
-So before treatment, you will have a scan.
-The scan will measure how much octreotide or MIBG the tumour absorbs.
+Targeted radionuclide therapy only works for NETs that absorb large amounts of octreotide.
+Before treatment, you will have a nuclear medicine scan.
+The scan will measure how much octreotide the tumour absorbs.

 After targeted radionuclide therapy

-After the radionuclide therapy, you will need to be in a room by yourself for a few days.
-This is so the radiation cannot affect others, especially children and pregnant women.
-Your nurse will give you more information about this.
+After the radionuclide treatment, you will need to be in a room by yourself for 1 or 2 days.
+Your nurse will talk to you about keeping your distance and only spending short periods of time with certain people for a few days or weeks after treatment.
+This is so the radiation cannot affect others, especially children and pregnant people.

 Possible side effects of targeted radionuclide therapy

-For most people, the side effects do not last long and they recover quickly.
+All the side effects of targeted radionuclide therapy will be discussed with you before you agree (consent) to have treatment.
+For most people, the side effects do not last long, and they recover quickly.

 About our information